 Active vs. Passive Participation in Partnerships: Understanding the Tax Implications

 A partnership is a formal business arrangement between two or more parties to jointly manage a business, and share profits and liabilities.
 However, how duties are managed, along with how profits and liabilities are shared, can differ between partners.
+A significant aspect of this concerns material participation.
+Depending on the level of involvement in a partnership, a partner can either be considered active, or passive.
+This distinction can have implications in tax liability, filing, and can even affect the terms of a partnership agreement.

 Understanding Participation in Partnerships

 The difference between an active or passive partner doesn’t just affect the day-to-day running of a partnership.
 It also has implications for tax liability, according to the IRS.
 While both types of partner invest in a business, the differentiation revolves around their level of involvement in actually running the business.
+An active partner, as the name suggests, is actively involved in the daily operations of a partnership.
+As such, they’re sometimes known as a managing or ostensible partner.
+There are a number of benefits to being an active partner.
+These include:

 • Retirement Plan Contributions: As an active partner, you can contribute to retirement plans based on your partnership earnings.
 These contributions can provide a number of tax advantages, including reducing your taxable income.